-(a) The BILLINGS DIVISION is comprised of the Counties of Big Horn, Carbon, Carter, Custer, Dawson, Fallon, Garfield, Golden Valley, McCone, Musselshell, Park, Petroleum, Powder River, Prairie, Richland, Rosebud, Stillwater, Sweetgrass, Treasure, Wheatland, Wibaux and Yellowstone.
-Court shall be held at the James F. Battin Courthouse, Billings, Montana.

-- (b) The BUTTE DIVISION is comprised of the Counties of Beaverhead, Deer Lodge, Gallatin, Madison and Silver Bow.
-Court shall be held at the Mike Mansfield Federal Building and United States Courthouse, Butte, Montana. - (c) The GREAT FALLS DIVISION is comprised of the Counties of Blaine, Cascade, Chouteau, Daniels, Fergus, Glacier, Hill, Judith Basin, Liberty, Phillips, Pondera, Roosevelt, Sheridan, Teton, Toole, and Valley.
-Court shall be held at the Post Office Building, Great Falls, Montana. - (d) The HELENA DIVISION is comprised of the Counties of Broadwater, Jefferson, Lewis and Clark, Meagher and Powell.
-Court shall be held at the Paul G. Hatfield Courthouse, Helena, Montana. - (e) The MISSOULA DIVISION is comprised of the Counties of Flathead, Granite, Lake, Lincoln, Mineral, Missoula, Ravalli and Sanders.
-Court shall be held at the Russell Smith Courthouse, Missoula, Montana.
+- (a) The BILLINGS DIVISION is comprised of the Counties of Big Horn, Carbon, Carter, Custer, Dawson, Fallon, Garfield, Golden Valley, McCone, Musselshell, Park, Petroleum, Powder River, Prairie, Richland, Rosebud, Stillwater, Sweetgrass, Treasure, Wheatland, Wibaux and Yellowstone.
+Court is held at the James F. Battin Courthouse, Billings, Montana. - (b) The BUTTE DIVISION is comprised of the Counties of Beaverhead, Deer Lodge, Gallatin, Madison and Silver Bow.
+Court is held at the Mike Mansfield Federal Building and United States Courthouse, Butte, Montana. - (c) The GREAT FALLS DIVISION is comprised of the Counties of Blaine, Cascade, Chouteau, Daniels, Fergus, Glacier, Hill, Judith Basin, Liberty, Phillips, Pondera, Roosevelt, Sheridan, Teton, Toole, and Valley.
+Court is held at the Post Office Building, Great Falls, Montana. - (d) The HELENA DIVISION is comprised of the Counties of Broadwater, Jefferson, Lewis and Clark, Meagher and Powell.
+Court is held at the Paul G. Hatfield Courthouse, Helena, Montana. - (e) The MISSOULA DIVISION is comprised of the Counties of Flathead, Granite, Lake, Lincoln, Mineral, Missoula, Ravalli and Sanders.
+Court is held at the Russell Smith Courthouse, Missoula, Montana.